How To Make And Use Bloodroot Paste For Warts And Moles At Home

 When using bloodroot paste, apply small amounts to your skin problems twice daily.
 Do this for one month and wait for the skin lesion to disappear or fall off.
 Furthermore, if you prefer to apply generous amounts of the bloodroot paste, do this every two days, once a day.
 Cover it with gauze and leave it for 24 hours.

 Since the bloodroot paste does not contain zinc chloride, there is no eschar (scab) formation.
 If in case of eschar formation, stop the application of the paste.
 In the meantime, use Zen Healing Balm until the eschar heals.
 Remember to keep the area moist until the eschar heals.

 For oral care, you can make a bloodroot antibacterial mouthwash.
 It’s like making tea; in a cup of boiling water, add one teaspoon of bloodroot.
 Let it steep for ten minutes, let it cool, and strain it.
 Gargle on one mouthful of the bloodroot mouthwash 2-3 times a day.
 This is proven to treat and prevent oral and dental problems like gingivitis, bleeding gums, or the formation of dental plaque.

 In the two methods mentioned above, the first method is more straightforward with bloodroot powder and olive oil than collecting different herbs in the second method.
 All you have to do is buy an olive oil in the supermarket and use the powder found in bloodroot capsules.

-You can easily order bloodroot capsules at Zenith Herbal by clicking this link.
+You can easily order bloodroot capsules at Zenith Herbal.
 Also, if you don’t have the time to make your bloodroot paste, you can always opt-in to buy Bloodroot Salve with DMSO at Zenith Herbal.